How to Prevent Choking When Starting Your Baby on Solid FoodsFeb 20, 2023

 For this reason, I strongly recommend following proven guidelines (like what is listed above) to help a baby who is choking instead of a device.

-Starting your baby on solids can be fun and exciting.
+Starting your baby on solids can be fun, but it can also be scary!

 If you find yourself worrying about your baby choking while they are eating, you are not alone.
 Many parents experience anxiety around feeding their baby foods.